ChrisP3D/Houdini_digitalAsset_AutoMaterial/README.md

  Currently only has functionality for Redhfit.

 #TODOS

-needs more robust path parsing
+1. Needs more robust path parsing.
+Integrate regex

-functionality for different material networks
+2. Functionality for different material networks

-functionality for USD
+3. Functionality for USD